kiwibrowser/src.next/README.md

 ## Accepting pull requests

 When you accept a pull request:

-If the source repository has very clean commits description, and you want the commits to appear as-they-are in the source repository, use Rebase.
+ - If the source repository has very clean commits description, and you want the commits to appear as-they-are in the source repository, use `Rebase and merge`.

-If the source repository has too many multiple commits or the commit names are not very explicit or messy, use Merge.
+ - If the source repository has multiple commits for the fix or the commit names are not very explicit or messy, use `Squash and merge`.

 ## Navigating the source-code